-Abraham Stern Feterman is a partner at Sfera Legal, a multinational firm which in addition to its important experience in the field of shipping and transportation law, presently advises its clients in a wide range of legal, commercial, financial, insurance and taxation matters.
-The firm is headquartered in San José, Costa Rica, with full operative offices in other countries of Central America.
-Mr. Stern has a Masters of Laws in Admiralty from Tulane University.
+Abraham Stern Feterman is the founding partner at LAWGICAL, a full-service firm which in addition to its important experience in the field of shipping and transportation law, presently advises its clients in a wide range of legal, commercial, financial, insurance and taxation matters.
+The firm is headquartered in San José, Costa Rica with correspondents in every single country of the LATAM region.
+Mr. Stern has a Master of Law in Admiralty from Tulane University.
 He has specialized in Maritime and International Law since 1995 and was admitted to practice law in the State of Louisiana in 1997.
-Prior to joining Sfera Legal, he worked at Chaffe McCall in New Orleans, Louisiana, where he focused his practice on maritime law, aviation accident law and international corporate transactions.
+Prior to founding LAWGICAL, he worked at Pacheco Coto, EY Law and Chaffe McCall in New Orleans, Louisiana, where he focused his practice on maritime law, aviation accident law and international corporate transactions.